dgasmith/opt_einsum/docs/source/input_format.rst

     >>> oe.contract(eq, x, y).shape
     (5, 2)

+This enables access to thousands of possible index labels.
 One way to access these programmatically is through the function :func:`~opt_einsum.parser.get_symbol`:

     >>> oe.get_symbol(805)